 KNVB management are supported by executive secretary Mark Boetekees, who is also responsible for the KNVB Legal Affairs Department.The KNVB Amateur Football Business Unit is led by Jan Dirk van der Zee.

-The KNVB Management and Board for Professional Football is accountable to Board of Commissioners for Professional Football.
+The KNVB Management and Board for Professional Football is accountable to the Board of Commissioners for Professional Football.
 This supervisory board currently consists of Simon Kelder and Eric Mulder, and has its own regulations.

 Director of Operations